vectordotdev/vector/rfcs/2023-05-03-data-volume-metrics.md

 #### Metric tags

-**service** - to attach the service, we need to add a new meaning to Vector - *service*.
-Any sources that
+**service** - to attach the service, we need to add a new meaning to Vector -
-              receive data that could potentially be considered a service will need to indicate which field means `service`.
+              `service`.
+Any sources that receive data that could potentially be considered a service will need to indicate which field means `service`.
 This work has largely already been done with the LogNamespacing work, so it will be trivial to add this new field.

-**source** - A new field will be added to the [Event metadata][event_metadata] - `Arc<ComponentId>` that will indicate the source
+**source** - A new field will be added to the [Event metadata][event_metadata] -
-             of the event.
+             `Arc<OutputId>` that will indicate the source of the event.
+             `OutputId` will need to be serializable so it can be stored in the disk buffer.
+If the event is loaded from the buffer and it is pointing to a source that no longer exists, given that it is just an identifier it won't cause any issues.

 We will need to do an audit of all components to ensure the bytes emitted for the `component_received_event_bytes_total` and `component_sent_event_bytes_total` metrics are the estimated JSON size of the event.

-These tags will be given the name that was configured in [User Experience](#user-experience).
+These tags will be given the name that was configured in [User Experience] (#user-experience).

 Transforms `reduce` and `aggregate` combine multiple events together.
 In this case the `source` and `service` of the first event will be taken.

-If there is no `source` specified (the event was created by the `lua` trnasform) - a source of `_no_source` will be emitted.
+If there is no `source` specified (the event was created by the `lua` transform)
+- a source of `-` will be emitted.

-If there is no `service` available, a service of `_no_service` will be emitted.
+If there is no `service` available, a service of `-` will be emitted.

 #### `component_received_event_bytes_total`

 This metric is emitted by the framework [here][source_sender], so it looks like the only change needed is to add the service tag.

 #### `component_sent_event_bytes_total`

 For stream based sinks this will typically be the byte value returned by `DriverResponse::events_sent`.

 Despite being in the [Component Spec][component_spec], not all sinks currently conform to this.

 As an example, from a cursory glance over a couple of sinks:

 The Amqp sink currently emits this value as the length of the binary data that is sent.
 By the time the data has reached the code where the `component_sent_event_bytes_total` event is emitted, that event has been encoded and the actual estimated JSON size has been lost.
 The sink will need to be updated so that when the event is encoded, the encoded event together with the pre-encoded JSON bytesize will be sent to the service where the event is emitted.

 The Kafka sink also currently sends the binary size, but it looks like the estimated JSON bytesize is easily accessible at the point of emitting, so would not need too much of a change.

-To ensure that the correct metric is sent in a type-safe manner, we will wrap the estimated JSON size in a
+To ensure that the correct metric is sent in a type-safe manner, we will wrap the estimated JSON size in a newtype:
-newtype:

 ```rust
 pub struct JsonSize(usize);